-The Wellness Center is monitoring the coronavirus (COVID-19) outbreak very closely.
-We recognize that this time of uncertainty may be stressful for people.
+The Wellness Center continues to monitor the coronavirus (COVID-19) very closely.
 The health, safety, and well-being of our college community is our top priority.
 Please be advised that NCCC is following all CDC, DOH, and SUNY guidelines and regulations associated with the COVID-19 Virus.
 The COVID situation has changed significantly bringing about increased relaxation of mandates on the city, state, and national level.
 The public health emergency has ended as a result.

 The Wellness Center, located in C-122 is comprised of Health Services and Personal Counseling Services.

 The mission of the Wellness Center is to provide physical, intellectual, social, and emotional well-being that fosters academic and personal success within the context of a global and culturally diverse society.

 The Wellness Center is a fundamental and integral part of the total educational process and supports the College’s mission to provide a teaching and learning environment dedicated to excellence and a commitment to the hallmarks of student-centeredness, accessibility, comprehensiveness, collegiality, community partnerships, and lifelong learning.

 Recognizing that each student who comes to the College is unique, it is the belief of the Wellness Center personnel that their primary responsibility is to the student: to respect their needs and to foster a climate in which physical and emotional health issues can be addressed.